 Gender Equality & PPPs

-The development and upgrading of infrastructure in general and through public-private partnership (PPP) projects can improve the availability and quality of essential infrastructure services as well as access to employment, education and markets, income-generating opportunities and entrepreneurship.
+The development and upgrading of infrastructure through public-private partnership (PPP) projects can significantly improve the availability and quality of essential infrastructure services, which in turn can lead to improved income-generating opportunities, access to employment, education and markets, thereby boosting economic growth and development.

 The World Bank Group (WBG), through its 2016 – 2023 Gender Strategy, has identified four objectives important to promoting gender equality: